hosy/surfed-localization/README.md

 Please do not add multiple languages in the same pull request — this way, there can be a discussion thread for each language for any changes or tweaks that need to be made, and give others opportunity for peer review.

+The latest translation files are available in the branch `development`.
+Please switch to this branch and edit or add your localization from this branch.

 ### Disk Structure
 Languages are structured in folders as such: